webcerebrium/java-binance-api/README.md

-# Java Binance API Client
+# Java Binance Unofficial API Client

 This library is designed to help you make your own projects that interact with the [Binance API](https://www.binance.com/restapipub.html).
 This project seeks to have complete API coverage including User Data Streams and WebSockets.